kkroy36/Non-parametric-Fitted-Relational-VI/README.md

 **pygame required to run pong and tetris**

-**For 50chain and blackjack, training batch sizes needs to be higher to avoid empty trajectories on occasion.**
+**For 50chain and blackjack, training batch sizes needs to be higher to avoid empty trajectories.**

 contact: kxr150330@utdallas.edu